py5coding/py5book/content/user_functions.md

 Processing supports a `movieEvent()` user function to best work with the [Processing Video Library](https://processing.org/reference/libraries/video/index.html).
 Similarly, py5 provides a `movie_event()` function to aid users who wish to use the Processing Video Library with py5.
 This event function is called when a new movie frame is available.

 To use the [Processing Video Library](https://processing.org/reference/libraries/video/index.html) you must download it and make it available to py5.
-You can download the library by finding the [video.zip](https://github.com/processing/processing-video/releases/download/latest/video.zip) link on  [GitHub](https://github.com/processing/processing-video/releases).
+You can download the library by finding the [video.zip](https://github.com/processing/processing-video/releases/download/latest/video.zip) link on the library's [GitHub Releases](https://github.com/processing/processing-video/releases) page.
 Unzip the zip file and put the contents in a sub-directory called `jars`.

 When the `movie_event()` function is called, it will always be passed the Processing Video Library Movie object as a parameter.